5. The Printers and Publishers

 and he is listed at 67 Fore Street in Pigot’s 1822 directory and under the Weekly Times Office

 1828.
-As early as 1825 he printed a broadsheet on the proposed railway to Exeter
+As early as 1825 he printed a broadsheet on the proposed railway to

-of The Western Spy
+issues of The Western Spy

-were published: the first two under Featherstone,
+were published: the first two under Featherstone, the others by

-the others by W C Pollard.
+W C Pollard.
+He also

-He also published the Western Times
+published the Western Times

 for a while but severed connection with the paper to start up Featherstone’s Exeter Times